快速導覽

 Experience traditional Hong Kong breakfast

 Just like the first day’s itinerary, the second day departed from the hotel at 07:00 in the morning.
-Today you can choose to have breakfast provided by the hotel, or go out and try some more traditional Hong Kong-style breakfast like we did.
+This morning you can choose to have breakfast provided by the hotel, or like us, go to some Hong Kong-style restaurants and try some more traditional Hong Kong-style breakfast.

-Because I tried to have breakfast at a Hong Kong-style tea restaurant yesterday, today I can look for some porridge restaurants in Central, such as Yi Porridge Noodles, Luo Fuji Porridge and Noodles Expert, and Chung Kee Porridge.
-These can specialize in Hong Kong's "raw food".
-A place where porridge is cooked.
+Since I already tried breakfast at a Hong Kong-style tea restaurant yesterday, I planned to go to some Hong Kong-style porridge restaurants in Central today.
+For example, Yi Porridge Noodles, Law Fu Kee Porridge and Noodles Expert, and Chung Kee Porridge are places that specialize in Hong Kong's "raw porridge".
 The most special thing about Hong Kong-style porridge restaurants is that they pour some of the hottest white porridge on top of some half-cooked ingredients, so that the ingredients can retain their original flavor.
 In addition, you can order fried dough sticks called "fried ghost" and a plate of fried noodles, which becomes the most traditional Hong Kong-style breakfast and the most popular breakfast choice in winter.

 Chung Kee Porridge, Central: 32-34 Gilli Man Street, Central, Hong Kong Island